Karagiye Depression

 Map Data: Google, © 2022 Maxar Technologies, CNES / Airbus, Landsat / Copernicus

 To visit the Karagiye Depression, take the A-33 road out of Aktau, toward Zhanaozen and Zhetybay.
-Drive 30 km along the road, for approximately 40 minutes, to reach a turnoff with a southerly dirt road leading to the bottom of Karagiye.
-Another 12 km further east of the turnoff is a popular viewpoint overlooking the depression’s north side.
-A 4×4 is strongly recommended if you’re headed to the bottom of Karagiye or driving on any dirt roads surrounding its perimeter.
+Drive 30km along the road, for approximately 40 minutes, to reach a series of southerly dirt roads leading near to the bottom of Karagiye.
+Another 12km further east of the turn-off is a popular viewpoint overlooking the depression’s north side.
+If you’re headed to the bottom of Karagiye or driving on any dirt roads surrounding its perimeter, it’s strongly recommended going with a 4WD.

 Coordinates: